-3. What are the different types of inventory management systems?
+6. What are the 3 types of inventory management?

-Following are the popular types of inventory management systems:
+The following are the 3 types of inventory management:

 ERP inventory management software is an ERP tool with a specialized module for inventory management.
 It is a centralized platform for all processes required to manage inventory.
 As a result, it increases efficiency and revenue for the business by reducing wastage and minimizing overstocking.